baitsguy/low/development/DevelopmentNotes.md

 I trained the model for about 10k iterations (each iteration = 1 image) and the results were not promising.
 The model occasionally detected the expected objects, but not for the most part.
-Given enough data and time to train, I expected the model to perform well.
+However, given enough data and time to train, I expect the model to perform well.

 ![pretrained YOLO issues](images/cvat_labeling.png)